barrak7/42-Python_4_DS/README.md

 4 - Object Oriented Programming: Classes, Inheritance, decorators and many more OOP concepts.

-5 - Data oriented design: Focus on effecient use of data to improve performance.
+5 - Data oriented design: Focus on efficient use of data to improve performance.